Activities

 Spring Quilt Camp

-Spring Quilt Camp will be Tuesday, April 2 – Friday, April 5, 2024 at Chapel Rock in Prescott.
-Sign ups will take place at 9:00 on Monday, February 19th, prior to the start of the February Guild meeting.
+Good Day Quilters!
+It’s time to start thinking about Spring Quilt Camp which will be from Tuesday through Friday, April 1 to April 4, 2025 at Chapel Rock in Prescott. (www.chapelrock.net) Sign ups will take place starting at 9:00 am on Monday, February 17 at our regular Guild meeting.
 There is room for 18 campers and a waiting list will be started in case of cancellations.
-In order to secure your reservation, you must turn in your registration form and either your deposit of $170 or full payment at the time of sign up.
-The balance will be due at the March 18th Guild meeting.
-This is non-refundable, unless there is someone on the waitlist who can fill your vacancy.
+In order to secure your reservation, you must turn in the registration form and either your deposit of $170 or full payment at the time of sign ups.
+The balance will be due at the March 17 guild meeting.
+This is all non-refundable.
+We will start a wait list for people who may not get their registration form completed in time, in which case you may coordinate with a waitlist person to reimburse you the fee and take your place.
+This is standard Guild procedures.
 Registration forms are available on the MTQG website under Forms.
-Prices include hotel-style accommodations (except for day campers), 9 meals at a beautiful dining hall, snacks, and an abundance of sewing time with all your new best friends!!
+Prices include hotel-style accommodations (except for day campers), 9 meals at the on-site dining hall, snacks, and an abundance of sewing time with new friends!
 Bring your own projects to work on.
+There will be a sewing project for our placemat donations to the Prescott Meals on Wheels with fabric and patterns on-site.
+In a snapshot:

 Youth Quilting Program